 Email letter of interest as a .doc or .pdf attachment to Kathie Bergquist: email@example.com.
 Early notification application deadline is July 15, 2022.
 Early acceptance will be notified by August 1.
 Once accepted, a $750 deposit will hold your place in the program.
 The deposit is deducted from the program session fees.
 Standard program deadline is Monday, Oct.
 3.

-While exploring the work of writers such as Ernest Hemingway and James Baldwin, and through deep interaction with the city of Paris and its rich literary heritage, students have the opportunity to experience firsthand life as a creative writer abroad, to see their work in the context of other writers’ works, and to examine the personal and social contexts for creativity.
-Class time and specific writing assignments will be supplemented by cultural field trips exploring the literary and cultural history of Paris.
+Description: While exploring the work of Ernest Hemingway and James Baldwin and through deep interaction with the city of Paris and its rich literary heritage, students experience firsthand life as a creative writer abroad, see their work in the context of other writers’ works, and examine the personal and social contexts for creativity.

 Assignments include assigned readings, daily journaling, and specific writing assignments, culminating in a revised, fully developed piece of fiction or creative non-fiction.
 A considerable amount of reading and 25 pages of original writing produced during this program is required as a basis for passing.

 Site visits include a city tour of major Paris sites, walking tours of literary/artistic Paris including lunch at a literary cafe, optional jazz club visit, and an end-of-session literary salon.
 A welcome lunch and celebration dinner are included.